Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - But this is not **attributable to** age.
     - To **attribute something to something**

+## Ancestors

+- Predecessor in family
+    - The ancestors of Irainians were Zoroastrians.

 ## Barter

 - To exchange for goods and services rather than money